TID-Lab/aggie/README.md

 ## Maintenance

-1. To run migrations run `migrate`.
+1. To run migrations run `npx migrate`.
 1. To run unit tests, run `npm test`.
     - **Leave your HTTPS certificate files unencrypted for testing**.
 If necessary, re-run `openssl` with the `-nodes` option as described above.
     - Calling `npm run mocha` (or `mocha` if you installed it globally) will run just the backend tests